 Alan Langerman of Wellesley, Massachusetts is on a mission to combat carbon pollution by raising awareness of the issue and strengthening of the economy through a comprehensive market-based carbon pricing in Massachusetts.
 What better way to do that than through a raffle for one of the greenest cars on the planet.
-A Tesla.

 The raffle will be provided by the Climate XChange organization co-founded by Alan’s wife, Jessica Langerman.
 The grand prize winner of the raffle will receive the opportunity to configure a new Model S or Model X in the color, and with options, of their choice.